garlandkr/dotfiles/README.md

 _Note: If you use Atom editor, I recommend you should not set `font-feature-settings: "liga" 1;`.
 It will cause confusing. we are talking about [Ligatures aren't spaced correctly #3821](https://github.com/atom/atom/issues/3821)_

+## Shell Integration

+If you use iTerm2, You may be inregrated with the unix shell.
+This is written in [here](https://iterm2.com/shell_integration.html).

 # Tips

 ## Chrome